 - a.
 The draft TPWP will be presented to the Policy Board and Technical Committee at a regularly scheduled meeting no later than April. - b.
-The public will have at least a 15-calendar-day comment period following completion of the draft TPWP and presentation to the Policy Board and Technical Committee to submit comments via letter, email, phone, or in person. - c.
-Notices and agendas of MPO meetings will be made available through local media sources, at INRCOG, and on the INRCOG website and Facebook page.
+The public will have at least a 15-calendar-day comment period following completion of the draft TPWP and presentation to the Policy Board and Technical Committee to submit comments via letter, email, phone, or in person. - Notices and agendas of MPO meetings will be made available through local media sources, at INRCOG, and on the INRCOG website and Facebook page.
 Notices may also be sent to organizations serving traditionally underserved populations. - d.
-All meetings will be held in accessible facilities.

-e.
-Any person with special communication or accommodation needs (i.e., sight, reading, or language barriers, request for online or phone participation, etc.) can contact the MPO (minimum 48 hours prior to the meeting) and arrangements will be made.
+All meetings will be held in accessible facilities. - e.
+Any person with sight, reading, or language barriers can contact the MPO (minimum 48 hours prior to the meeting) and arrangements will be made for accommodation.